 The bike comes with a 2-grip handlebar.
-Its side extended a layer of rubber material that covers the grips to provide a secure grip.
+Its side extended a rubber material layer covering the grips to provide a secure grip.
 They also integrate pulse sensors, so the fitness monitor can track your pulse rate if you hold on to them.

 B7 Resistance System

 The HARISON B7 upright bike features a manual magnetic resistance system.
-Therefore, you don’t have to connect it to a power source, and its console does not automatically control the resistance.
+Therefore, you don’t have to connect it to a power source; its console does not automatically control the resistance.

 The resistance system consists of an internal magnetic brake attached to the flywheel system and connected to the tension knob on the front mast through a steel cable.

 Turning the knob, the magnets move closer or farther from the flywheel, increasing or decreasing the resistance.
 The resistance elements do not touch, so there is no friction, which leads to a very smooth pedaling motion.